isabella232/events.eclipse.org/readme.md

 Review changes (this is a more complex task that needs to be discussed)

-## Copy and edit template for new event entries in the Jason File
+## Copy and edit template for new event entries in the JSON File

 file location: data/EclipseEvents.json